Last updated on April 11th, 2020

 - 5 Tbsp sugar

-Remove the membrane at the back of the ribs.
-Use a sharp knife to life the membrane up and then cut it off as you pull it up.
-You may leave the ribs whole unseparated or separate them into an individual rib
+- Remove the membrane at the back of the ribs.
+Use a sharp knife to lift the membrane up and then cut it off as you pull it up.
+Leave the ribs whole unseparated is best

 Cooking with Instant Pot:

-Place 2 cups of water in the insert of the instant pot.
+- Place 2 cups of water in the insert of the instant pot.
 Place the trivet in.
-If you leave the ribs unseparated, place it on top of the trivet in the standing position or lying down is fine.
+Place it on top of the trivet in the standing upright position, circling around the pot, with the meat side facing you.
 Close the lid.
 Turn the steam release handle to seal.
-Press Pressure Cook and then High Pressure for 20 minutes.
-It will take about 15 minutes to pressurize.
-Once it is done cooking in Instant Pot, wait for 10 minutes then turn steam release handle to venting.
+Press Pressure Cook and then High Pressure for 30 minutes.
+Once it is done cooking in Instant Pot, wait for 10 minutes then turn the steam release handle to venting.
 Open the lid and carefully lift the pork ribs out from the pot.
-Sprinkle with some green onion.
-Enjoy
+Proceed to prepare the sauce

-Add in corn starch to the marinated pork and rub it in.
+- Add in corn starch to the marinated pork and rub it in.
 Deep fry in hot oil until golden brown and pork ribs are cooked through.
-Remove and set aside
+Remove and set aside.
+Proceed to prepare sauce

-Get your steamer ready by filling it up with water and bring it to a boil.
-Place the bowl of pork ribs in the steamer and steam the pork ribs for about 45 minutes or until they are cooked through and tender.
+- Get your steamer ready by filling it up with water and bring it to a boil.
+Place the bowl of pork ribs in the steamer and steam the pork ribs for about 45-55 minutes or until they are cooked through and tender.
 If your ribs are in smaller pieces, it will take about 25-30 minutes to cook.
 Be sure to check the water level and refill with some if it almost runs out.
-Serve immediately
+Proceed to prepare sauce

 Preparing the sauce and serving (for all cooking methods):